-In August 1422 Henry died at Vincennes and his body was embalmed and rested for a time in Rouen Cathedral.
+On 31st August 1422 Henry died at Vincennes in France and his body was embalmed and rested for a time in Rouen Cathedral.
 He was returned to England and a great procession accompanied the cortege from Dover to St Paul's Cathedral in London.
 The coffin, on which lay his funeral effigy (which does not survive), was then brought to the Abbey on 7 November 1422 for burial.

 At his magnificent funeral four horses drew the chariot into the Nave as far as the choir screen.
 Henry had directed that a chantry chapel should be raised over his body (which is within the tomb chest - the last monarch buried in the Abbey to have his bones lie in the chest and not in a vault underneath), at the eastern end of St Edward the Confessor's chapel.
 His tomb was completed in about 1431 and the Chantry was built between 1437 and 1450.
 This was supervised by John Thirske and encroaches on the tombs of Eleanor of Castile and Philippa of Hainault.
 Originally there were tall railings guarding the east end of the tomb (taken down in 1821 and now in the Abbey's reserve collection).
 The present grate at the west end of the tomb dates from the reign of Henry VII (the original one by Roger Johnson having been sold).

 The inscription around the ledge of the tomb platform can be translated: